-My Low carb and rich in fiber noodle salad!!
+This is my Low carb and rich in fiber noodle salad!!

-Toss everything when you eat it!
+Toss everything when you are ready to eat it!

 <KONNYAKU NOODLE SALAD WITH SWEET & SOUR DRESSING>

 <Yield> 4 servings

 <Cook time> 2 minutes

 ½ cup carrot, shredded